 Whether it’s ballroom or belly dancing, having company improves most dances, and many require a partner in crime.
 Whether it’s your friends, your mum or your other half, this can be the best excuse for encouraging your loved ones to get active too, increasing commitment and enjoyment for everyone involved.
 If it’s a romantic partner that you’re dancing with, you may also be able to see improvements to your relationship too (see our article on the benefits of exercising with a partner here).
 On the other hand, entering a dance class as a single is a great way to meet new people and extend your social circle into new areas.

 By introducing dance into your life, you’ll find yourself fitter, healthier, more confident, energized and in a better mood.
 What more could you really ask for?
 Whether it’s the beginning of your fitness journey or you’ve been exercising for years, we all have to battle with keeping our motivation alive.
 What better way to keep motivated and interested than to pick something that you know you’ll enjoy?
 Dance is a great way of making sure you keep the fun in your fitness regime.

 At Active Nation, there are two classes on offer that bridge the gap between exercise and dance:

-Since its creation twenty years ago, Zumba has fast become a household name across the globe.
-You might be surprised to hear, however, that this Latin dancercise class was born by mistake… Beto Perez, a Colombian aerobics instructor, turned up to teach one day when suddenly realizing he’d forgotten to bring his music tape with him.
+Since its creation in 1998, Zumba has fast become a household name across the globe.
+You might be surprised to hear, however, that this Latin dancercise class was born by mistake… Beto Perez, a Colombian aerobics instructor, turned up to teach one day when suddenly he realised he’d forgotten to bring his music tape with him.
 Thinking fast, he went back to his car, rummaged around, and returned to his class with a cassette of salsa and merengue music, and improvised steps to go with the tracks.
 The class was a success so Perez decided to put a name to it.